pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 # Write Up for the Try_Hack_Me box - Mr. Robot CTF.

-This box was first put on VulnHub.com and is a relatively Easy box. \
+This box was first put on VulnHub.com and is a relatively easy box. \
 The box is based around the show Mr. Robot and is a boot-to-root type with aim to find the three hidden flags.

 > Pratyush Prakhar(5#1NC#4N) - 11/11/2020